Clicky

 Winter Camping

 Outdoor camping in winter is for the hardy to be sure and is only available with very limited services available if any.
-Stock up on supplies and food at towns like Columbia Falls outside the park.
+Stock up on supplies and food outside the park at towns like Columbia Falls.
 Backcountry camping is the most rustic option and only for experienced cold-weather campers and will require a backcountry permit (free in winter).
 You can get this in person up to 24 hours in advance of your trip at the Apgar Backcountry Permit Center.

 None of the Glacier Park hotels are open during the winter months, so those seeking more warmth and creature comforts will need to venture beyond the park for lodging.
 The closest options outside Glacier’s boundaries are along Montana Rt.
 2, the southern perimeter of the park.

-Isaak Newton Lodge: stay in historic train car accommodations with fine dining, located between Glacier’s two entrances, roughly a 30-minute drive from either entrance.
+Isaak Walton Inn: stay in historic train car accommodations with fine dining, located between Glacier’s two entrances, roughly a 30-minute drive from either entrance.
+Isaak Walton Inn is named after the famous English author and poet and was built in 1939 as a lodge for those crossing the country by rail.

 Winter Activities